songlining/terraform-vault-auth-aws/README.md

-# Terraform Vault AWS IAM Authentication Demo Module
+# Vault AWS IAM Authentication Demo Module

-This module is for demonstration purpose.
+This terraform module is for demonstration purpose.
 It showcases how vault agent authenticates to vault server with AWS IAM, as documented in https://developer.hashicorp.com/vault/docs/auth/aws .

 ## Architecture